Cray-HPE/docs-csm/010-FIRMWARE-UPDATE-WITH-FAS.md

 <a name="hardware-precedence-order"></a>
 ## Hardware Precedence Order
 After you identify which hardware you have; start with the top most item on this list to update.
-If you don't have the hardware, skip it.
+If you do not have the hardware, skip it.

 **IMPORTANT**: This process does not communicate the SAFE way to update NCNs.
 If you have not locked NCNs, or blindly use FAS to update NCNs without following the correct process, then **YOU WILL VIOLATE THE STABILITY OF THE SYSTEM**